Cooking with CBD oil is a relatively new occurrence.

 In general CBD extracts fall into three categories:

-Full spectrum oils: It contains high level of CBD, less than 0.3% THC. (the psychoactive compound that gets you high), Other cannabinoids, terpenes & phytonutrients
+Full-spectrum oils: It contains a high level of CBD, less than 0.3% THC. (the psychoactive compound that gets you high), Other cannabinoids, terpenes & phytonutrients

-Broad Spectrum Oils: It have High levels of CBD, No THC, Low level of other cannabinoids and terpenes
+Broad Spectrum Oils: It has High levels of CBD, No THC, Low level of other cannabinoids and terpenes

 Isolate Powders: CBD isolates consist almost entirely of CBD.

 Why You Should Use CBD Oil…?

 CBD produces anxiolytic effects and relieves stress.
 Other effects include a great sense of calmness.
 For this reason, it can be used as a sedative.
 Although CBD has a different effects on different people, most people define its effects in words like “Calm”, “relieved”, “stress-free” and “peacefulness”.
 CBD can also be used for pain relief, anti-acne effect, and for cancer treatment.

 Cooking with CBD oil and making recipes is an amazing way to consume cannabinoids into your body.

 Although there is a debate on the usage of CBD oil in cooking, WHO has reported that “CBD exhibits no effects indicative of any abuse or dependence potential.
 There is no evidence of public health-related problems associated with the use of pure CBD.”

 If you also want to avail the health benefits of CBD oil but are hesitant to use it as cooking oil, use the following tips while using it to take the maximum benefits.